Diabetic Eye Care in Winchester, VA

 What Happens If Diabetic Retinopathy Is Left Untreated?

-If you opt to not see Dr. Stefano, Dr. Bert, or another professional for your diabetic retinopathy, you’re rolling the dice with your vision.
+If you opt to not see a doctor or medical professional for your diabetic retinopathy, you’re rolling the dice with your vision.
 This isn’t something to mess with.

 In most cases, early nonproliferative retinopathy will progress to proliferative retinopathy if not treated.
 This will continue to worsen until the patient can become blind.
 If you have diabetes, managing your blood sugar levels can slow the progression, but it’s a dangerous line of thinking to hope this disease will go away without treatment.
 What will go away is your vision.

-These are the complications from having diabetic retinopathy, all lead to serious vision damage:
+These are the complications of having diabetic retinopathy, all lead to serious vision damage:

 • Vitreous hemorrhage — When the abnormal blood vessels bleed into the vitreous it may cause you to see a few dark spots if the bleeding is minimal.
 But if the bleeding becomes more severe the vitreous cavity can fill with blood and completely block your vision.
 Vitreous hemorrhage won’t cause permanent vision loss, as the blood can clear or be removed.